2020: the year of judging

-posted in Writing
+posted in Photography

 Read ArticleNic Low is a writer and arts organiser of Ngāi Tahu Maori and European descent.
-He whakapapas to Ōraka-Aparima at the bottom of the South Island, and is vice-chair of the Ngāi Tahu Ki Melbourne taurahere group.
-He divides his time between a bush retreat in the Castlemaine National Heritage Park, and Christchurch, NZ.
+He whakapapas to Ōraka-Aparima at the bottom of the South Island, and was until recently vice-chair of the Ngāi Tahu Ki Melbourne taurahere group.
+He and his whānau divide their time between a bush retreat in the Castlemaine National Heritage Park, and Christchurch, NZ.

-General HurtzFukuyama was wrong.
+Arms RaceFukuyama was wrong.
 History hasn't ended.
 It's been outsourced.

 The Lotus EatersThe man had a heavy beard, and the kind of morose gravity that makes talkative people act like fools.
 Filling his silence would be like shovelling sand into the sea.